 Nearby communities in other cities

-Pet care is available for residents, tasty and wholesome meals are provided to all residents even those with dietary restrictions, 62 is the minimum age allowed for residents, licensed nurses are on staff to help you, complimentary transportation is on hand for residents, hospice is an option available at this location, and residents can arrange for a room at this community that will allow them to live in this location whatever their healthcare needs are and become.
+Appetizing and wholesome meals are provided to all residents even those with dietary restrictions, the minimum allowable age of residents is 62, caring nurses are on staff to help you, an occupational therapist visits and helps residents, caregivers at Oak Tree Villa are trained to spot potential disorientation presented by residents, hospice is an option available at this location, and aging in place allows residents to remain in one location as their care needs change.

 290 North San Tomas Aquino Road